 In a nation where eighty percent of the population is Catholic, Christmas starts early.
 It has to.
 After all, you cannot have a feast like Christmas without it being preceded by a novena.
 That's when you get up to attend Mass just before dawn for nine days before the big day.
 In the Philippines, it is known as “Simbang Gabi” which is Tagalog for “evening Mass.”
 It is also known as “Misa de Gallo” which is Spanish for “Rooster’s Mass.”

 The popular decoration for Christmas in the Philippines is the “parol” (pronounced “pah-ROLL” with a rolling "r", from the Spanish word for lantern, "farol"), which is as common there as the Christmas tree is here in the States.
 This star-shaped motif is a cross between a Chinese lantern and the Mexican piñata.
 It is lit from within; traditionally with candlelights mounted inside, but in the last century with electric lights.
-They are typically two to three feet wide, but if you go to such renowned events as the Fiesta at San Fernando, Pampanga (north of Metro Manila), there is a huge parade to celebrate the beginning -- no, not of Christmas, but of the novena!
+They are typically two to three feet wide, but if you go to such renowned events as the Fiesta in San Fernando, Pampanga (north of Metro Manila), there is a huge parade to celebrate the beginning -- no, not of Christmas, but of the novena!

 Traditional parols are made with bamboo sticks and rice paper.
 If you go to the site known as “MyParol.com” you can learn to make one, or even order a kit.
 Better yet, if you can't wait for delivery, simply read the instructions and find what you need at an arts and crafts store.
 You could have it done next weekend.